Skip to content

 Training

-Boston Terriers are intelligent, but they’re also stubborn.
-This can make training difficult.
+Boston Terriers are intelligent, but they also have a stubborn personality.
+This can make training tricky.
 You’ll need to be patient with your dog and remember that repetition is key.
 Training classes are a great place to pick up tips for successful training and they give your dog the chance to socialise with other dogs.

 House training is easier with a puppy than an adult dog.
-This is because adult dogs will be used to going to the toilet wherever they want, and it’ll take time to change that.
 The sooner you start puppy toilet training, the quicker they will learn.
-To toilet train your dog, you’ll need to give your dog lots of chances to go to the toilet.
-Let them outside frequently giving them your chosen command such as “go for a wee”.
-Reward your dog when they have toileted outside.
+To toilet train your dog, you’ll need to give your dog lots of chances to go to the toilet outside.
+Reward your dog when they successfully do their business outside.

 Temperament and behaviour

-Many people mistake the Boston Terrier for a French Bulldog, due to their similar appearance.
-They both have short noses and pointed ears.
-But Boston Terriers have longer legs and a less muscular build.
-They also have similar personality and behaviour traits.
+Many people mistake the Boston Terrier for a French Bulldog as they look similar.
+Both breeds have short noses and pointed ears, but Boston Terriers have longer legs and a less muscular build.

-Boston Terriers have a gentle temperament.
-They are affectionate and lively, making them great companions.
+The Boston Terrier personality is similar to that of a French Bulldog, and they have a gentle temperament.
+Their signature characteristics include being affectionate and lively, making them great companions.
 They are more active than French Bulldogs and will have sudden bursts of energy.
 Your Boston Terrier will enjoy running around and playing fetch.

 Common health problems